 WEBSITE DESCRIPTION 1 Student Cover Letter Samples (from About Careers) This site contains sample student/recent graduate cover letters (especially for high school students and college students and graduates seeking employment) as well as cover letter templates, writing tips, formats and templates, email cover letter examples, and examples by type of applicant.
-How to Write Cover Letters (from CollegeGrad) This site contains resources about the reality of cover letters, using a cover letter, the testimonial cover letter technique, and a cover letter che This site contains resources about the reality of cover letters, using a cover letter, the worst use of the cover letter, the testimonial cover letter technique, and a cover letter checklist.
+2 How to Write Cover Letters (from CollegeGrad) This site contains resources about the reality of cover letters, using a cover letter, the worst use of the cover letter, the testimonial cover letter technique, and a cover letter checklist.
 4 Cover Letters (from the Yale Office of Career Strategy) This site includes specifications for the cover letter framework (introductory paragraph, middle paragraph, concluding paragraph), as well as format and style.

-College Success.
+• College Success.
 Authored by: Linda Bruce.
 Provided by: Lumen Learning.
-Located at: https://courses.lumenlearning.com/collegesuccess-lumen/chapter/resumes-and-coverletters/ License: CC BY: Attribution.
+Located at: https://courses.lumenlearning.com/collegesuccess-lumen/chapter/resumes-and-cover-letters/ License: CC BY: Attribution.